-BUS 130-1201: Small Business Management
+BUS 130-1192: Entrepreneurship & Small Business Management

-MiraCosta College, Mon 6:00 - 9:00pm, SAN302, Fall 2016
+MiraCosta College, Mon 6:00 - 9:00pm, SAN302, Fall 2017

-Welcome to BUS 130, Small Business Management.
+Welcome to Business 130.
 This class is designed to introduce you to the basics of developing a business plan for a small business.
 For an existing business owner, this class gives you an opportunity to develop a plan to bring your business to the next level of success.
-My goal is for each student to significantly increase your level of knowledge about how to write a business a plan and understanding of all it takes to run a small business.
+My goal is for each student to significantly increase your level of knowledge about how to write a business a plan and understanding of all that it takes to run a small business.
 My intention is to make the class interesting and enjoyable while you apply what you are learning by writing a business plan - the roadmap to success for any business.

 Please print a hard copy of this Syllabus for easy reference.
-This Syllabus is also posted on Blackboard under "Syllabus".
+This Syllabus is also posted on Canvas under "Syllabus".